-It is important to note that the account is frozen for 21 days, during which time you could argue to have the levy released, and your assets relinquished back to you.
+It is important to note that the funds in the bank account are frozen for 21 days, during which time you could argue to have the levy released, and your assets relinquished back to you.
 If the IRS is seizing personal property, they may hire a moving company to assist them in removing the assets from your possession.
-If the IRS is seizing real property (real estate), the IRS follows the procedures set forth in Sections 6335 and 6336 of the IRC.
+If the IRS is seizing real property (real estate), the IRS follows the procedures set forth in Sections 6335 and 6336 of the Internal Revenue Code.

-The IRS must get a court order or magistrate’s order to seize assets located within the business (unless the business consents), but can seize any assets that are on public land without the court order.
+The IRS must get a court order or magistrate’s order to seize assets located within the business (unless the business consents), but it can seize any assets that are on public land without the court order.
 The IRS can ultimately padlock your business if the tax liability remains unpaid and no resolution is reached.

 One tactic that I have seen some IRS Revenue Officers (tax collectors) utilize is as follows.
 On occasion, they will make aggressive demands and threaten to seize property if their demands are not met immediately, even though they have not gone through the prerequisite procedures to enforce their threat.
 What’s more, they don’t tell you that they haven’t gone through the prerequisite procedures.

 In this type of situation, the immediacy of their threat is really little more than a bluff intended to bully taxpayers into making a big and unwanted sacrifice.
 Should you call their bluff?
-The answer is absolutely not, unless you are being represented by an experienced tax resolution professional who has the capability of determining that the IRS has yet to follow its requisite procedures, and that the threat is, therefore, hollow—at least for the time being.
+The answer is absolutely not, unless you are being represented by an experienced tax relief professional who has the capability of determining that the IRS has yet to follow its requisite procedures, and that the threat is, therefore, hollow—at least for the time being.